Ms. Randa Bahsoun is a Partner in the People & Organization practice, PWC.

 Additionally, Randa has extensive experience working with family owned businesses on corporate governance, restructuring and organizational issues, and family office set ups; with the aim of creating a positive impact on their corporatization journey and business continuity.

 In addition to her experience and commitment to advising clients on organization and people issues, Randa is a strong advocate of effective corporate governance and the importance of the role, leadership, and diversity of Boards in driving good governance practices, particularly in a regional and global environment that is constantly changing.
 During the past 15 years or so, she has been heavily involved in designing and promoting corporate governance for enterprises in the public and private sector.

-She is taking "A Step Towards Equality" by participating in the Fight for Equal Pay Today panel.
-Book your seat now!
+She took part of "A Step Towards Equality", the first conference in Lebanon tackeling the Gender Gap, by participating in the Fight for Equal Pay Today panel.

 Who Run the World is a series of conversations that explores what it means to be a female leader working and living in the Arab world.
 Each episode of this podcast focuses on one woman’s story.
 Our guests share the challenges and victories of their journey, and how they navigate the complexity of the workplace.
 Whether they realise it or not, each of these women, in her own way, is a role model for young women and girls in the Middle East and beyond.